Yohannes19/aA-Web-Portal/readme.md

 - Visualization Effectiveness: Gather user feedback to determine the effectiveness of visualizations in conveying information and facilitating spatio-temporal analysis.
 - Collaboration and Interoperability: Assess the platform's ability to collaborate with other teams and seamlessly share data, fostering collaborative research.
 - User Satisfaction: Conduct user surveys to gauge overall user satisfaction with the web portal's functionalities and performance.

-## Contributors and Credits

-The success of the Aa-River Web GIS portal is the result of the dedicated efforts of the following team members:

-- Yohannes Abrha Mulaw (542515)
-- Babatunde Aremu (542577)
-- Lukumon Olaitan Lateef (542512)
-- Muhammad Omar Khan (542512)
-- Yeshey Samdrup (542517)

-The whole project concluded as the result of a research collaboration between the students, faculty, and the IT department of WWU Munster University.

-We thank Prof1, Prof2, Prof3, and the WWU IT Department for their support and constructive feedback.

-## License

-The web portal is available under the WWU IT Server Domain/License.
-See the LICENSE file for details.

-## Contact

-If you have any questions, feel free to open the portal or contact the Web Portal Team.

 ## Acknowledgments